iwr-wasteless/iwr/README.md

 > complexity, costs, and would still take longer than the traditional
 > collection procedure.
 Using a master RFID card with the truck would also
 > be a security concern.

+Due to these issues, I'm not sure if this is a solution that is worth pursuing further.